raghav702/Medical-booking-system/README.md

 - Review the setup guide in `SUPABASE_SETUP.md`
 - Check browser console for error messages
 - Verify all configuration steps were completed
+- Use the debug pages for testing specific functionality